aiman-al-masoud/ReactBoilerplate/README.md

 # React Boilerplate

-A boilerplate for React projects in Typescript, with inline css and multimedia resource inclusion (in the form of base64 strings), that builds and packages everything into a single html file for production.
+A boilerplate for React projects in Typescript, with inline css and multimedia resource inclusion (in the form of base64 strings), that builds and packages everything using Webpack into a single html file.

 Ideal for SPAs (Single Page Applications).

 ## Set-up and usage